PopVoxCon –

 Call For Papers

-The Call for Papers is now open.
-Alongside research and presentation formats, we also invite contributions to our Open Classroom (Learning Zone), a welcoming space for sharing real-world teaching practices, ideas, and approaches in contemporary vocal education.
+In addition to traditional formats, we also welcome contributions to our Open Classroom (Learning Zone), a space for sharing practical teaching approaches in an informal, accessible format.
 Please submit a title, format, abstract (max.
-300 words), short bio, and the relevant program pillar(s) to popvoxcon.submissions@mdw.ac.at by Monday, 20 April 2026.
-Submissions in English or German are welcome.
+300 words), bio, and the relevant program pillar(s) to popvoxcon.submissions@mdw.ac.at English or German welcome.

 If you have an approach, a question, a practice, a study, or a teaching idea that helps singers learn and thrive in contemporary styles, PopVoxCon offers a space to share it generously, accessibly, and with curiosity.
 We invite contributions that support the development, research, and artistic practice of contemporary commercial music (CCM) and popular voice within higher education and beyond.